coalton-lang/coalton-website/content/about.md

 title: "About"
 ---

-Coalton is an open-source project developed by the [Coalton Lang](https://www.github.com/coalton-lang) developers.
+Coalton is a statically typed, strictly evaluated functional programming language embedded in Common Lisp.
+It an open-source project developed by the [Coalton Lang](https://www.github.com/coalton-lang) developers.

-Coalton developers can be reached on GitHub or via email at:
+Coalton developers can be reached on [GitHub](https://github.com/coalton-lang), via [Discord](https://discord.gg/cPb6Bc4xAH), or via email at:

 ```
 <this-project>@protonmail.com